-Donations made to United Way’s Community Fund make the greatest difference and help the most people.
-United Way monitors results to ensure the programs are making an impact.
-You can be certain your money is well invested.
+Donations to United Way’s Community Fund make the greatest difference and help the most people.
+United Way monitors results to ensure the programs are making an impact so you can be certain your money is well invested.
 In addition, your donation may qualify for matching funds, increasing the investment even more.

 - Any currently-funded United Way of Greater Milwaukee & Waukesha County agency program partner

 - Any United Way organization in the United States

 Designations to organizations that are primarily cultural, recreational, religious, political, occupation-based, animal welfare, schools, grantmaking foundations and capital campaigns, as well as designations to organizations to meet previous or personal obligations such as tuition, pledges, dues or other membership costs are highly discouraged.

 Gifts designated to specific agencies are not monitored by United Way and require a deduction of administrative fees where applicable.
 Designations are, however, counted as a part of the United Way campaign.

 United Way forwards donor designations to qualified approved agencies.
 All agencies, including United Way agency program partners, may use these funds at their discretion and use is not subject to United Way monitoring of funds or programmatic results.
 Designations to United Way agency program partners are paid out separately from and in addition to regular United Way program funding.

 If you do not wish to have your contact information released to the agencies you designate, check the “Please do not release my name to agencies” box on the United Way pledge form or eWay site.

 If I stop working for my current employer, what happens to my payroll-deducted pledge?